The Home Of ‘Real Housewives Of Orange County’ Star Shannon Beador Has Sold Amid David Beador Divorce

 Shannon Beador’s rental home in Corona Del Mar was seen on a number of episodes of The Real Housewives of Orange County Season 12 and while living there, Beador posted tons of family photos on the property on her Instagram page.

-Shannon Beador and David Beador confirmed they were parting ways weeks ago but just days later, they attended a USC college football game with their daughters and during the event, the reality star posted an image of herself, David, and Sophia on Instagram.
+Shannon Beador and David Beador confirmed they were parting ways weeks ago.
+Yet just days later, they attended a USC college football game with their daughters and during the event, the reality star posted an image of herself, David, and Sophia on Instagram.

 According to The Real Housewives of Orange County star, she and David are committed to raising their kids together and maintaining a healthy co-parenting relationship.
 As for a potential future reconciliation, Shannon Beador has shot down the idea and the recent rumors on her Twitter page.